Bernardo Storace: Works

 Storace's two toccatas are rather brief pieces, less complex harmonically than their Italian predecessors.
 The two ricercars, on the other hand, are masterful works–the first (titled simply "Ricercar") is in fact a triple fugue, the first theme of which is Frescobaldi's, from the famous "Ricercare con l'obbligo di cantare la quinta parte senza tocarla" from Fiori musicali.
 The last piece of Selva di varie compositioni is also its most intriguing: Storace's Pastorale is a very long work consisting of numerous repeated figures, variations, etc., all over an incessant pedal note.
-There are five sections arranged symmetrically: prima parte and seconde parte are followed by an aria, which is followed by terza parte and quarta parte.
+There are five sections arranged symmetrically: prima parte and seconda parte are followed by an aria, which is followed by terza parte and quarta parte.